Droppin Well bombing

-The Droppin Well bombing or Ballykelly bombing occurred on 6 December 1982, when the Irish National Liberation Army (INLA) detonated a time bomb at a disco in Ballykelly, County Londonderry, Northern Ireland.
+The Droppin Well bombing or Ballykelly bombing occurred on 6 December 1982, when the Irish National Liberation Army (INLA) detonated a time bomb at a disco in Ballykelly, County Londonderry, Northern Ireland, United Kingdom.
 The disco, known as the Droppin Well, was targeted because it was frequented by British Army soldiers from nearby Shackleton Barracks.
 The bomb killed 17 people: eleven soldiers and six civilians, while dozens more were wounded.
 It was the deadliest attack during the INLA's paramilitary campaign and one of the deadliest bombings of The Troubles.

 Attack

 The bomb was made by the INLA in nearby Derry.
 One of those involved later revealed that the INLA unit had carried out reconnaissance missions to the Droppin Well to see if there were enough soldiers to justify the likelihood of civilian casualties.

 On the evening of 6 December 1982, an INLA member left a bomb inside the pub.
 There were about 150 people inside.
 The Royal Ulster Constabulary (RUC) believed that the bomb, estimated to be 5 to 10 lb of commercial (Frangex) explosives, was small enough to fit into a handbag.
 It had, however, been left beside a support pillar and, when it exploded at about 23:15, the blast brought down the roof.
 Many of those killed and injured were crushed by fallen masonry.

 Following the blast, it took a few hours to pull survivors from the rubble.
 The last survivor was freed at 04:00, but it was not until 10:30 that the last of the bodies was recovered.
 Ultimately, 17 people died (11 soldiers, six civilians) and about 30 were injured, some seriously.
 Five of the civilians were young women and three (Alan Callaghan, Valerie McIntyre and Angela Maria Hoole) were teenagers.
 Angela Hoole was celebrating her engagement to one of the soldiers who survived the incident.
 Of the eleven soldiers who died, eight were from the 1st Battalion Cheshire Regiment, two from the Army Catering Corps and one from the Light Infantry.
 One of those on the scene was Bob Stewart, then a company commander in the Cheshire Regiment.
 He lost six soldiers from his company and was deeply affected as he tended to the dead and injured.